 Front Zip Vs. Back Zip Snorkeling Wetsuit

 Where the zipper is on the suit is mostly just a matter of personal taste.
 Back zip suits tend to be easier to get on, because they open up more.
-But they can be harder to zip up.
-And front zip suits tend to be more difficult to get on, but may be more comfortable in other ways.
+But they can be harder to zip up and in Nicole’s case, can press on the front of the neck.
+Front zip suits tend to be more difficult to get on and off, but may be more comfortable in other ways.
 Ideally, try the suit on before buying.

 Single, Two Piece, or Shorty